kobepane/Kobe-Pane-Projects/Sudoku-Solver/README.md

-# Sudoku
+# Sudoku Solver

-A solver for the classic puzzle, as a programming project for CIS 211 at University of Oregon.
+A sudoku solver written in Python as a programming project for CS 211 at the University of Oregon.

-The project will have two phases.
-In the first phase we implement constraint propagation to solve simple puzzles.
-In the second phase we will add back-tracking search to solve harder puzzles.
+Implemented constraint propagation to apply naked and hiddle single techniques to solve simple puzzles.
+Then added a recursive back-tracking/guess-and-check approach to solve even the most complex and difficult puzzles.
+Utilized object-oriented techniques, classes/objects, and recursion.

-We will use a model-view-controller organization to associate a graphical display with the game.
+Used a model-view-controller (MVC) structure to attach a graphical display to the game.